sictweb/dps945/notes/index.md

 ## Notes

-The table below has links to the daily class notes for the Winter 2019 term.
+The table below has links to the daily class notes for the Summer 2019 term.

 New notes are at the top.